 What are sales channels?

-Sales channels are categories in Consonance for reporting sales details in the manner you have agreed with distributors, sales agents and authors, by geographical area, for various product types.
+Sales channels are categories in Consonance for calculating royalties on sales and reporting sales details in the manner you have agreed with distributors, sales agents and authors, by geographical area and/or for various product types.
 Sales channels are used in two ways: royalty calculations and setting profit and loss defaults.

 For each financial agreement in your contracts, you need a “channel”.
 E.g. paperback, ebook, subright, export, gratis.
 Each channel has a name and a royalty rate.

 Each channel belongs to a masterchannel which has a name and a cluster of channels, that reflect your business reporting structure.
 See below for examples.